AS RATIFIED ON OCTOBER 8, 2021

 ARTICLE 4.
 DIRECTORS

-The business, property, and affairs of the Corporation shall be managed by a Board of Directors.
+(a) The business, property, and affairs of the Society shall be managed by a Board of Directors.

 4.2 Number, Qualifications and Terms of Office